jigish/slate/README.md

     **Note:** There are *tons* of config options to tweak this.

+* \[Beta Version - Use at your own risk!\] A Better Application Switcher: `switch`

+*NOTE:* If you bind any binding to cmd-tab or cmd-shift-tab, Slate will completely disable the default Mac OS X Application switcher!

+    Example:

+        bind tab:cmd switch

+    Will disable the default Mac OS X Application switcher and bind the keystroke cmd-tab to a better application switcher.

 ### The `source` Directive ###

 The source directive follows the following format (tokens may be separated by any number of spaces):